DavidMStraub/sifts/README.md

-# Sifts &ndash; Simple Full Text Search
+# Sifts &ndash; Simple Full Text & Semantic Search

 🔎 Sifts is a simple but powerful Python package for managing and querying document collections with support for both SQLite and PostgreSQL databases.